By the World Economic Forum In collaboration with the FIDO Alliance

 Beyond the technological answers and in line with systems design thinking, authentication has to be an integral part of the experience lifecycle.
 User experience has become such a competitive differentiator that it is the main driver of the transition to passwordless technologies.
 Authentication ought to be designed holistically, leveraging open standards to ensure interoperability within and beyond a company and built upon adaptive, secure, and privacy-minded building-blocks, to foster user trust, drive better adoption of services, and thus successfully pass the test of time.
 Why?
 For prosperity and security to reinforce each other.

 The first section of this paper sheds light on the importance of authentication in digital transformation efforts, to support government and commercial leaders structure their approach.
 The second introduces a framework for future authentication systems, and the third builds the case for passwordless authentication.
 The paper concludes with a shortlist of five key passwordless technologies available for use.

 It is worth emphasizing once more the importance of adaptiveness: security enhancement is a continuous process, there is no magic bullet.
-Cyber criminals will adapt and develop new means of attack, but the alternative authentication mechanisms presented here provide greater challenge to them and greater security in the foreseeable future.
+Cybercriminals will adapt and develop new means of attack, but the alternative authentication mechanisms presented here provide greater challenges to them and greater security in the foreseeable future.

 read more here,